-- 905 MR safety considerations are to be established individually at each institution according to each - 906 institutions' radiology departmental guidelines and institutional review board (IRB) considerations to907 include policy guidelines on the following: - 908 (1) laboratory screening for renal dysfunction prior to gadolinium based contrast administration - 909 (2) contrast administration in pregnant patients and in patients who are lactating - 910 (3) policy on patients receiving gadolinium based agents who have a positive history of a previous adverse - 911 event or events to iodinated or gadolinium based contrast agents to include serious and non-serious - adverse events.
-The American College of Radiology Manual on Contrast Media Version 7 2010 can serve as - 913 a referenced guideline for each institutional policy development.
+905 MR safety considerations are to be established individually at each institution according to each

+- 908 (1) laboratory screening for renal dysfunction prior to gadolinium-based contrast administration, - 909 (2) contrast administration in pregnant patients and in patients who are lactating, - 910 (3) policy on patients receiving gadolinium-based agents who have a positive history of a previous adverse - 911 event or events to iodinated or gadolinium-based contrast agents to include serious and non-serious - adverse events.
+The American College of Radiology Manual on Contrast Media Version 7 2010 can serve as - a reference guideline for each institutional policy development.
 This manual reflects policy statements - 914 previously released by the Food and Drug Administration (FDA) in the United States and its counterpart in - 915 the European Union, The Committee for Medicinal Products for Human Use (CHMP).